cwrc/dbpedia-entity-lookup/README.md

 Just in the simple case above, for example, someone searching for The Rolling Stones would have to fully specify 'The Rolling Stones' and not just 'Rolling Stones'.
 If they left out 'The' then their query won't return the result.

-There is a SPARQL CONTAINS operator that can be used within a FILTER, and that matches substrings, which is better, and CONTAINS does work with dbpeida, but the (admittedly limited) testing we did found it very slow.
+There is a SPARQL CONTAINS operator that can be used within a FILTER, and that matches substrings, which is better, and CONTAINS does work with dbpedia, but the (admittedly limited) testing we did found it very slow.

 There is at least one alternative to CONTAINS - REGEX - but as described
 here: https://www.cray.com/blog/dont-use-hammer-screw-nail-alternatives-regex-sparql/ REGEX has even worse performance than CONTAINS.